If you read our guide to Is Dublin Safe, you’ll know there’s areas of Dublin to avoid.

 4. Blanchardstown

 Just below Tallaght is Blanchardstown with 95,000 incidents.
-Like Tallaght, it’s a largely residential area with local businesses that tourists are unlikely to frequent, but be vigilant if you do find yourself out there.
+Like Tallaght, it’s a largely residential area with local businesses that tourists are unlikely to frequent.

-Visiting the capital?
-Dodge the different areas to avoid in Dublin by picking a great neighbourhood to stay in
+Dodge the areas to avoid in Dublin by picking a great neighbourhood to stay in

 Part of the fun of visiting a new city (for me at least!) is planning your adventures and what you want to see during your time there.